getaclue/getaclue.github.io/_posts/2018-06-10-i-have-to-come-clean-about-my-project.markdown

 1. I know how,
 2. I want to practice for my personal project, and
 3. I want to have control over my data.

-I hope that these decisions will also benefit my users.
+I hope that these decisions will also benefit the users.

 I also could not decide if I wanted to spend time on a native Mac desktop app or on a web app.
 I am familiar with web but I am very new to the Mac.
-Combined with the rumour of Marzipan and how close WWDC.
 I investigated both options.
-I am deciding for now to focus on the web app component because I am more familiar with that.
+I am deciding, at least for now, to focus on the web app component because I am more familiar with that.
 Plus, Apple admitted that there will be changes to Mac OS next year.
 I'll revisit native Mac app next year.

 ---

-It is nice to step back and reflect on how far you've come.
+It is nice to step back and reflect on how far you've come with a project.
+It is good to be mindful.
 Albeit, I will be first to admit that it is challenging to talk about your project when it is not going as you expect.
-I am, once again excited, to keep working on the project and I have a clearer vision.
+I am, once again excited, to keep working on the project and I have a better vision moving forward.

 This is a nice feeling when you are happy with your decisions.
-Combine that with my decent product discovery that has been organic so far and is doing not too bad on its own:
+Also, the organic discovery isn't that bad either:

 ![Q1 results](https://d.pr/i/MLstRV+)
 ![Q2 results](https://d.pr/i/dHUliO+)